gggoth/java-exercises/README.md

 # java-exercises

-Some function exercises from The Odin Project Java Foundations part 3.
+Some function exercises from The Odin Project Java Fundamentals part 3.